alecn2002/GloBoardsNB/README.md

 # Glo Boards issue tracking plugin for NetBeans [![][license img]][license]

+Plugin allows to connect to GitKraken Glo issue tracking boards from inside NetBeans IDE

 ## Preword

 This plugin was checked for compatibility with NetBeans 8.2 and Java JRE 8.
 Though it should work with later NetBeans releases, and later Java.